 Why one of the founder needs a tech background?

 2 times I worked with founders who did not have a tech background.
 2 times I worked with founders who had a tech background.
 I just don’t understand how can you make a tech company without a tech co-founder.
-You can indeed make a company and there are examples like Cred and Zomato but the choice is yours.
+IMO the quality to make good tech decisions of tech founders is way better than that of non-tech founders.

 Why the startup should have more than a year of runway?